Raccoon Roundworm

 BADGER

-BAT CONTROL
+BAT REMOVAL

 DEER